adidas/api-guidelines/guides/api-testing-ci-environment.md

     $ export APIARY_API_KEY=xyz
     ```

-    To obtain an Apiary API key, head to <https://login.apiary.io/tokens>.
+    To obtain an Apiary API key, head to <https://login.apiary.io/tokens> (NOTE: You will need the "ALL" Scope)

 ## Testing an API
 To test an API within the CI environment provisioned as mentioned in the environment prerequisites you will need the following: